Ben4FH/Adaz-Sentinel/README.md

 RDP to a workstation:
 xfreerdp /v:52.176.5.229 /u:localadmin '/p:Localadmin!' +clipboard /cert-ignore

-workstations_public_ips = {
-  "DANY-WKS" = "52.165.182.15"
-  "XTOF-WKS" = "52.176.5.229"
-}
 ```

-> Don't worry if during the provisioning you see a few messages looking like `FAILED - RETRYING: List Kibana index templates (xx retries left)`

 By default, resources are deployed in the `West Europe` region under a resource group `ad-hunting-lab`.
 You can control the region with a Terraform variable: